emissary-ingress/emissary/docs/reference/filter-reference.md

 HTTP requests is then configured in `FilterPolicy` resources, which may contain path-specific arguments to the filter.

+For more information about developing filters, see the [Filter Development Guide]()

 ## `Filter` Definition

 Filters are created as `Filter` resources.
 The body of the resource